 Refer to the schedule for check-in times and placement of exhibits.
 4-H, FFA, and Open Class Livestock entries will be accepted and weighed on Tuesday as follows: from 8:00 a.m. to 11:00 a.m.
 Entries arriving after 11:00 a.m. will not be accepted.
 Rabbits and poultry will be entered from 11:00 a.m. to noon.
 Emergencies that might cause a late arrival will be considered on a case-by-case basis by the superintendent of the division.
 No reweigh on market livestock.
-Livestock will be released 12:01 a.m. on Saturday.
+Livestock exhibits will be released according to the Fair Board release schedule on Friday evening, July 18th.
 Refer to the schedule for dismissal times of exhibits.
 Entries will be placed in blue, red and white ribbon groups.